Hessam-Emami/Block-Fetcher_UDF_FLOW_MVVM_Pagination/README.md

 # Block Fetcher

-Block Fetcher is a simple app that shows nearby places to the user, It's a Foursquare clone.
+Block Fetcher is a simple app that shows nearby places to the user and is leveraging Foursquare public Api.

 # Screenshots